nikitavoloboev/data/focusing/habits.md

 `Impact | Simplify | Calm` is marked as done when I felt my work was impactful towards my goals.
 All of my values and rules were held.
 I further simplified things and cut out noise from my life to focus on creating and capturing value.
 It also means I was calm and mindful throughout the day.
 No anxieties and no inhibitions.

 `Focus | Make/Learn` is marked as done when I didn't get distracted from tasks I assigned myself to do & worked on [one task at a time](../research/solving-problems.md).
 I spent the time making things (ideas/art/..) & learning.

-I track time spent with [Timing](../macOS/apps/timing.md) & [WakaTime](https://wakatime.com).
+## Building new habits (rules)

+Nowadays I learn new habits proactively by building systems and thought processes that lead me in [directions](../focusing/themes.md) I want to go.
+Everything is built around refined [rules](../focusing/rules.md) & [processes](../focusing/processes.md).

 ## Notes